Beetles belong to the order Coleoptera, the largest insect group worldwide.

 Aphid colonies are where ladybirds lay their eggs to provide enough food for the developing larvae.

-There are a few additional types of beetles in North America that also have black, orange, yellow, and brown shells, but the most common type is distinguished by its brilliant red shell with black spots.
+A few additional types of beetles in North America also have black, orange, yellow, and brown shells, but the most common type is distinguished by its brilliant red shell with black spots.

 While most ladybird species are benign, some, like the squash and Mexican beetles, can harm crops.